 Renew annual memberships for faculty, assist with monitoring licensure renewal dates, credentialing materials and board certifications.

-Coordinate and execute all aspects of the service's annual one-day lecturship event, Fischer Day.
+Coordinate and execute all aspects of the service's one-day biennial lectureship event, Matthew’s Day.

 Bachelor's degree or equivalent combination of education and experience